1. Accessibility statement for www.ads.org.uk

-This is the accessibility statement for the Architecture and Design Scotland (A&DS) website and its associated ‘Materials’ subdomain.
-We are working to improve our digital access to better our users’ experiences.
+This accessibility statement applies to the Architecture and Design Scotland (A&DS) website www.ads.org.uk and its associated ‘Materials’ subdomain https://materials.ads.org.uk.
+We are working to improve our digital access to improve our users’ experiences.

 - change colours, contrast levels and fonts

 - use any resolution above 320×256 without needing to scroll to see content

 - zoom in up to 400% without the text or images spilling off the screen

 - navigate the websites using just a keyboard

 - find what you are looking for in multiple ways (ex. using search bar)

 - listen to most of the website using a screen reader

 We have also made the website text as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.